 Supervision to keep things on track

-In addition, substantial supervision is required for practitioners over-seeing these processes.
-This requires, note requires, many hours in a paid-for, working relationship with a more experienced member of the profession.
+In addition, in the UK, at least, substantial supervision is required for practitioners over-seeing these processes.
+This supervision requires, note requires, many hours in a paid-for, working relationship with a more experienced member of the profession.
 That person is responsible for over-seeing the quality of the therapist’s competence.

-There is limited evidence that this investment of time and money is effective – that is, supervision does actually offer effective over-sight and advances the therapist’s learning.
+There is limited evidence that this investment of time and money is effective – that is, demonstrating that supervision actually offers effective over-sight and advances the therapist’s learning.
 Sure, it make ‘common-sense’ that the therapist’s work needs over-sight; in medicine we have seen the problems that arise when the lone practitioner may be answerable to a professional body, but can – literally – get away with murder.

 Both illustrations emphasise the following features: